ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 #### 2.4 Line length

 __The official convention is to limit your code to 80 characters per line.__ Having to continuously scroll left and right can be annoying and confusing.
-Also, when you publish your code on Github, the scroll bar is all the way down at the bottom of the page, so to scroll right, you first need to scroll all the way down, scroll right, then scroll all the way up to wherever you want to be ... unnecessary.
+Also, when you publish your code to Github, the scroll bar is all the way down at the bottom of the page, so to scroll right, you first need to scroll all the way down, scroll right, then scroll all the way up to wherever you want to be ... unnecessary.

 __How do you know what's 80 characters though?
 RStudio can place a handy line in your editor as a reminder!
 Go to `Tools/Global Options/Code/Display/Show Margin/80 characters`.__ Sometimes it might make more sense for your code to be a bit longer than 80 characters, but in general code is easier to read if there is no need for continuous scrolling left and right, around 100 characters should work alright.

-##### When using pipes, keep the pipe operator `%>%` at the end of the line and continue your pipe on a new line.
+##### When using pipes from the `dplyr` package, keep the pipe operator `%>%` at the end of the line and continue your pipe on a new line.

 ```r
 # Just an example of what a pipe could look like, no need to run the code at this stage.